kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

  # <h7 id="header-7">Acknowledgement</h7>

- I would like to express my special thanks and gratitude to Mr. kunal ghosh (co.-founder of VLSIsystem design (VSD) corp.pvt.ltd.) and Mr.Nickson Jose for their guidance and temendously presenting this workshop on DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING.
-The Workshop was excellent and well designed.
-I have learned a lot of new things from this workshop about the physical chip design using OpenLANE software and many more.
+ I would like to extend my heartfelt thanks and express my deep gratitude to Mr. Kunal Ghosh, Co-founder of VLSI System Design (VSD) Corp.
+Pvt.
+Ltd., and Mr. Nickson Jose for their exceptional guidance and presentation of the DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING workshop.
+Their expertise and insights have been invaluable in helping me learn about physical chip design using OpenLANE software and other advanced techniques.
+The workshop was meticulously designed and executed, and I have gained a wealth of knowledge and new perspectives from it.
+I cannot thank Mr. Kunal Ghosh and Mr. Nickson Jose enough for their unwavering commitment to sharing their expertise and making this workshop a resounding success.